eeVoskos/FadingActionBar/README.md

 FadingActionBar
 ==================

+*** This is a fork of the FadingActionBar library that uses AppCompat instead of ActionBarSherlock. ***

 FadingActionBar is a library which implements the cool fading action bar effect that can be seen in the new Play Music app.

 This library uses the techniques outlined by Cyril Mottier in [a recent blog post][1].